brooke-m/lindworm/reqs.md

  - facilitate changing of the acts
    - store rules and directions somewhere on the bot

+### Discord Commands
+ - setup: setup the game
+ - invite: draw three and display the hand privately
+ - play: recieve choice and display card publically
+ - (hidden) construct an embed
+ - update: recieve notification of acts changing
+  - restructure the deck as necessary
+  - post an act update

+### Necessary Embeds
+  - card draw (private)
+    - needs to know the cards drawn
+    - needs to be sent lindwormDeck.hand
+  - card play (public)
+  - act shift (public)

 ## Deck Responsibilities
+  - be saved at any moment
   - manage the deck of cards
     - change the structure of the deck to match the current act
       - remove groups of cards (suits, face cards)